 Final thought: Enemies wielding weird lariats make for a memorable encounter.

 2022-11-09: New tool: A marlinspike (or fid) is a pointy (but not sharp) sailor’s tool for rope tying/untying, splicing, etc. Cuts Knot-Tying penalties for tough tasks by 1.

 $20, 1 lb., treat as large knife in combat (but -1 skill; thr-1 cr, sw-3 cr dam).

 Want more detail?
 Let the tool cut penalties for tough tasks by 2, if the right size for the rope (GM call).
 Treat as small, large, or long knife, or shortsword for BIG ropes; $15, $20, $30, $40, respectively.

-Combat: -1 skill; use weapon’s thr, but cut sw by 1; all dam is cr.
+Combat: -1 skill; use weapon’s thr and sw dam, each reduced by 1; all dam is cr.

 Trivia time: Are a marlinspike and a fid the same thing?
 They technically differ in their materials (a marlinspike is usually metal; a fid is traditionally wood/bone) and primary uses (too fiddly to get into here).
 For game purposes, they’re easily considered identical.

 2022-11-10: Oh, you like yesterday’s ropeworking tool, but want it to be deadly?
 (Sigh.
 Gamers.)